EU Regulatory Update - changes and pending revisions to regulatory guidance documents

 When the new guidance is published, we recommend that clients review the section on NB-MED recommended questions which manufacturers should ask themselves when assessing whether or not the Notified Body should be notified.
 A subsequent question, does the manufacturer's procedures on the topic need to be modified?

 In addition to the pending release of Revision 8 of the NB-MED Guidance on Substantial Change, the GHTF has recently revised its Guidelines for Regulatory Auditing of Quality Management Systems of Medical Device Manufacturers.
-In particular new revisions of Parts 4 and 5, Multiple Site Auditing and Audits of Manufacturer Control of Suppliers, respectively, were issued on 30 September 2010.
+In particular new revisions of Parts 4 and 5, Audits of Manufacturer Control of Suppliers, respectively, were issued on 30 September 2010.

 Just recently, the Competent Authorities established CAMD, a voluntary network to improve communication amongst them.
 CAMD aims to discuss the state of affairs and anticipate future legislation of medical devices.
 At the end of September, CAMD met in Belgium to discuss: the creation of a Central Management Committee for increased and agreed upon regulatory harmonization; reprocessing medical devices for single use; IVDs; and the recast and revision of the medical devices regulations (directives 93/42/EEC, 90/385/EEC and 98/79/EC).
 As information from this organization is disseminated, we'll be sure to communicate any newsworthy comments at that time.